RiceSec/constitution/constitution.md

 ### Selection

-The sponsor shall be selected at a regular meeting by a majority vote of voting members present.
+The sponsor shall be selected at a regular meeting by a majority vote of members present.

 ### Term